DCMIP Summer School on Earth System Model Development

 Organized by Paul Ullrich (University of California, Davis), Christiane Jablonowski (University of Michigan), Kevin Reed (Stony Brook University), Colin Zarzycki (NCAR), James Kent (University of South Wales, U.K.), Peter H. Lauritzen (NCAR) and Ramachandran D. Nair (NCAR)

-We have organized a summer school and model intercomparison workshop with special focus on the newest non-hydrostatic global models.
+We organized this summer school and model intercomparison workshop with a special focus on the newest non-hydrostatic global models.
 We invited students, postdocs and the international dynamical core modeling community to join us at the National Center for Atmospheric Research (NCAR, Boulder, CO) for 2 weeks from June/6-17/2016 for an exciting student-focused and research-driven event that led to an unprecedented dynamical core intercomparison project.
 The new aspects were that DCMIP-2016 focused very strongly on idealized dynamical core test cases with simple moisture feedbacks to assess the physics-dynamics coupling and interactions.
 As DCMIP-2012, DCMIP-2016 has been endorsed by the WMO Working Group on Numerical Experimentation (WGNE).
 The summer school and model intercomparison workshop is supported by cyberinfrastucture tools like shared workspaces via the Earth System CoG environment.

-We explore new test techniques for non-hydrostatic models that are also applicable at hydrostatic scales.
+We explored new test techniques for non-hydrostatic models that are also applicable at hydrostatic scales.
 Examples are a new moist baroclinic wave test case without topography (applicable to both shallow-atmosphere and deep-atmosphere dynamical core equation sets) and a tropical cyclone test case of intermediate complexity that not only assesses the dynamical core but also includes a ‘simple physics’ package with a Kessler-type warm-rain scheme.
-It lets us investigate non-linear interactions and the physics-dynamics coupling.
+It let us investigate non-linear interactions and the physics-dynamics coupling.
 The third test is a supercell system on a reduced-size Earth that gives insight into non-hydrostatic motions at low computational cost.

 The Dynamical Core Model Intercomparison Project (DCMIP-2012) and Summer School: